Skip to main content

 Attribute Assignment on the Output

-A Transformer emits a new entity of a different type, with its own attribute assignments.
-Assignments run in a single-entity context with the input entity’s attributes accessible and can reference:
+A Transformer emits a new entity of a different type, with its own attribute_assignment (singular) map.
+Each assignment uses the 6-strategy dropdown — pick DSL Expression when the value is computed.
+Assignments run in single-entity context with the input entity’s attributes accessible and can reference:

 • The input entity’s attributes — useful for carrying context forward